infirms/infirms/readme.md

-C++ & Zig Developer, doing some Reverse Enginnering from time to time.
+C++ & Zig Developer, doing some Reverse Engineering from time to time.

 Also working with embedded and DMA hardware.